LIKO-12/liko-12.github.io/docs/installation/windows.md

 ---
 title: Windows
-description: Instructions for installation on Windows systems.
+description: Instructions for running LIKO-12 on Windows.
+sidebar_position: 1
 ---

 ## Get a release